The collegewide doctor of philosophy degree in the College of Communication & Information Sciences is designed to:

 - Provide a Statement of Purpose.
 Please consult our program guidelines for the Statement of Purpose, available on the program website.

-- Provide a resume/CV
+- Provide a resume/CV.

 - Provide a Writing Sample.
 Please consult our program guidelines for the Writing Sample, available on the program website.

-Admission without a Master’s Degree: The Expedited Admission Track
+Admission without a Master’s Degree

 - Submit a statement of purpose (for the master’s and doctoral program) indicating interest and commitment to graduate work through the doctoral level